TrevTV/DawnVR/README.md

 In the Steam launch parameters, simply replace OpenVR with None, the mod will recognize that change and will let the game load normally.

 ## Licensing
-- [SteamVR Unity Plugin](https://github.com/ValveSoftware/steamvr_unity_plugin) licensed under the BSD 3-Clause License.
+- [SteamVR Unity Plugin](https://github.com/ValveSoftware/steamvr_unity_plugin) licensed under the BSD 3-Clause license.
 See [LICENSE](https://github.com/ValveSoftware/steamvr_unity_plugin/blob/master/LICENSE) for the full license.

 ## Credits
 - [MrPurple](https://github.com/MrPurple6411) & [DrBibop](https://github.com/DrBibop) for the VREnabler code (though I have modified it to just extract a pre-modified globalgamemanagers)